Ziad-Nasser/Products-Gallery_elevate-task/README.md

-# Products_elevate-task
+# Products Gallery

 ## Project Description

-Products_elevate-task is a modern, responsive web application built with Next.js.
-It showcases a collection of products fetched from the Fake Store API, demonstrating best practices in server-side rendering, client-side interactivity, and responsive design.
+Products Gallery is a modern, responsive web application built with Next.js It showcases a collection of products fetched from the Fake Store API, demonstrating best practices in server-side rendering, client-side interactivity, and responsive design.